-I’ve been taking Miles to baby sensory and music classes since he was little as they break up our week and get him active and engaged with little input from me.
-Now that current circumstances mean we can’t attend these classes in person, I’ve been looking for online versions we can stream in our living room.
+I’ve been taking our son to baby sensory and music classes since he was little as they break up our week and get him active and engaged with little input from me.
+Now that current circumstances mean we can’t attend these classes in person, I’ve been looking for online baby classes and activities for toddlers to do at home.

-For anyone else looking for ways to entertain and engage a toddler, here is a list of interactive music classes, play sessions and virtual parties to do at home, so they can have lots of fun and you might be able to get some jobs done!
+For anyone else looking for ways to entertain and engage a young child, here is a list of interactive music classes, play sessions and virtual parties to do in your living room, so they can have lots of fun and you might be able to get some jobs done!

 Working from home with a toddler?
 You might find these tips helpful.